jcubic/wayne/README.md

 });
 ```

-When you send request `/rpc/ping` you will get reposne from `methods.ping` function.
+When you send request `/rpc/ping` you will get response from `methods.ping` function.

 ```javascript
 fetch('./rpc/ping')